Glenturret: A portrait

 - Living history to experience

-Production volume: Only 440,000 liters per year – tiny compared to industry giants like Glenfiddich (21 million liters)
+Production Volume: Only 440,000 liters per year – tiny compared to industrial giants like Glenfiddich (21 million liters)

-- 1 Spirit Still (Fine Spirit Distilling Pot)
+- 1 Spirit Still (for the second distillation)

 - Relatively small (traditional size)